Amit Bhatia

 Amit Bhatia (born 4 September 1979) is a British-Indian businessman, entrepreneur, and investor.
-He is a founder and managing director of AyBe Capital Advisers (formerly known as Swordfish Investments) and is an owner and director of Queens Park Rangers.
+He is a founder and managing director of AyBe Capital Advisers (formerly known as Swordfish Investments) and was an owner and director of Queens Park Rangers between 2007 and 2026.
 Bhatia is also the chairman of Breedon Group, an independent construction material supplier in the UK, and a founding partner of Summix Capital, a real estate private equity firm.

 Early life and education

 Bhatia went on to study economics at Cornell University in the United States, where he was given the 2001 Class Award.
 He maintains a relationship with Cornell, having been on the university’s External Advisory Council for Internationalization and a guest lecturer at the Johnson School of Management.
 He has endowed several scholarships for undergraduates’ students, and grants for PhD students at Cornell University over the past twenty years.
 The Amit Bhatia Libe Café at Cornell’s Olin Library is named after him.